 Seems funny since you are on the 'scenic' Cabot Trail.
 This sign should be near Effie's Brook.
 Take it!
 This diversion from the Cabot Trail will take you to an absolutely beautiful place.
 You cannot miss this drive.
 Trust me!

 The scenic route will take you to White Point.
 A small picturesque fishing village that will steal your heart.
-Drive to the end of the dirt road and go for a hike.
+Drive to the end of the dirt road and take the time to go for a hike.
 The image below will give you an idea of what you will see.
 I have cycled and hiked here and it is absolutely gorgeous.

 Follow the road after White Point to another magical place, Neil's Harbour.
 Another small picturesque fishing village.
 Look for the lighthouse.
 It will lead you to the cliffs and the Chowder House!
 Ready to eat?